balrog-kun/blinkenbike/README.md

 Program number 7 is a spinning globe, currently only shows the continent shapes in solid colours (land = green, ocean = dark blue, white = antarctica).
-The globe rotates around the earth axis about one turn every 4 seconds.
+The globe rotates around the Earth's axis about one turn every 4 seconds.